kiewic/kiewic.github.io/_posts/2016-06-09-wcf-basics.md

 How the web service is exposed is defined in <binding> tags in the web.config file.
 There are three kinds of bindings:

 - `webHttpBinding` is an HTTP-based binding with XML or JSON.
 - `basicHttpBinding` and `wsHttpBinding` are SOAP-based bindings.
 A discussion of these two bindings are beyond the scope of this post.
-For more details, check this answer on stackoverflow.com.
+For more details, check [this stackoverflow answer][basichttpbinding-vs-wshttpbinding].

 When using the `webHttpBinding` binding, you also need to expose an `endpointBehaviors` in the web.config file.